How to start a dropshipping business in 7 steps (2023)

 Reliance on suppliers.
 You're at the mercy of your suppliers when it comes to product quality, on-time shipping, or other important responsibilities.
 If there are any issues with an order, you’ll be left dealing with the repercussions and the potential hassle of finding a new supplier.

 Keeping everything in order.
 Unlike a traditional retail setup, you cannot inspect each product before it goes out the door.
 Nor can you maintain full visibility over the warehouse and production floors.
 It's up to you to find trustworthy partners and to stay in close communication with them.
 It's also up to you to have a contingency plan (and/or to diversify your supplier pool) while keeping inventory levels in check.

 So, is starting a dropshipping business worth it?

-This largely depends on you.
+When it comes to learning how to start a business, this largely depends on you.
 Are you willing to roll up your sleeves and remain committed to this venture?

 To summarize, one of dropshipping’s biggest upsides is that you can start selling quickly with minimal investment.
 So, it’s always possible to cut your losses before breaking the bank.
 And, if your products don't sell, you won’t get stuck with leftover inventory.

 The downside is mainly your lack of control as a retailer.
 Since you don't handle the products yourself, it’s harder for you to vouch for their quality or the customer experience.
 You have to assume the risk of supply chain issues—many of which may be out of your control.
 Dropshipping is additionally growing more and more competitive, especially as tales of riches have taken hold of the field.
 Your expectations should therefore be tempered.

 With all that said, getting started with dropshipping can be easy, especially when you've got a platform like Wix eCommerce, where you can centrally manage your end-to-end operations.

 How to start a dropshipping business: 7 key steps